SangHyune546/NLP/README.md

 # NLP
 NLP educational Project

+- Object of Project 1
+Indexing some genre of movies script(.txt file) and compare with another genre's movie Script.(ex. word Frequency between of them)

    # Project 1's Order of execution

-   @ Prokect 1 : Indexing some genre of movies script(.txt file) and compare with another genre's movie Script.(ex. word Frequency between of them)

    1. python TextIndex.py
         - to indexing movie Scripts
         - type Genre for movie